uwdata/visual-embedding/README.md

 we crowdsource perceptual distances using Amazon's Mechanical Turk service.
 You can access the data and source code for our experiments as well, under [src/mturkExperiments](src/mturkExperiments) directory.
 We also provide the estimated perceptual distance matrix for the shapes shown in Figure 3  as a text file ([data/polygonKernel.txt](data/polygonKernel.txt)).
-Note that we extend upon this idea, the idea of learning kernels of perceptual similarity with crowdsourcing, in our [recent paper](http://idl.cs.washington.edu/papers/perceptual-kernels/).
+Note that we extend upon this idea of learning kernels of perceptual similarity using crowdsourcing in our [recent paper](http://idl.cs.washington.edu/papers/perceptual-kernels/).

 What is Visual Embedding?